KILTprotocol/opendid/README.md

 ```

 The command will first generate a set of new mnemonics and then derive a DID from it.
+The DID requires a deposit of around 2 KILT.
 All public and private keys will be stored in the `did-secrets.json` file.
 Make a backup of this file!
 If you lose it, you will lose access to your DID.
 The `config.yaml` file will contain all the information needed to run the service including the private keys it needs to operate.
 Note that this doesn't include the authentication key for the DID, so even if someone gets access to the config file, they can't steal your DID.
-What they could do is writing wrong attestations to the blockchain, so make sure to also keep the config file safe.
+However, they could write untrue attestations to the blockchain, so make sure to also keep the config file safe.
-In production you should place it in a secure location and only give read access to the user running the service.
+In production you need to place it in a secure location and only give read access to the user running the service.

 ### Run the service

-Now that we have the config file, we can run the service.
-For this we will use the `opendid` docker image.
+Now that you have the config file, you can run the service.
+For this, use the `docker.io/kiltprotocol/opendid` docker image.

 ```bash
 podman run -d --rm \